-Up to 40% of girls with Turner syndrome have hypertension, and when identified, it should be treated vigorously.
+Up to 40% of women and girls with Turner syndrome have hypertension, and when identified, it should be treated vigorously.
 Although in most cases hypertension is of unknown cause, a careful search for cardiovascular or renal causes should be made.

-Your blood pressure reading uses these two numbers, the systolic and diastolic pressures.
+Blood pressure reading uses these two numbers, the systolic and diastolic pressures.
 Usually they are written one above or before the other:

 119 (systolic)/79 (diastolic) or lower = normal blood pressure

 120-139 for the top number, or 80-89 for the bottom number = pre-hypertension